 If you’re already experiencing problems with your half-storey home, there are two treatments to consider – upgrading the insulation to reduce the formation of ice dams and removing the snow from the roof before it melts.
 Ideally, you will be able to combine both methods of treatment.
 The best time to upgrade this insulation is usually along with the roof so that the sloped sections and smaller attic chambers are easily accessible, allowing polyurethane spray foam to be applied.
 If this is not a practical option, there may be few other methods available, so it is best to consult with a professional insulation contractor to discuss what is right for you.

 Regardless of the condition of the insulation, regular rooftop snow removal is a strongly recommended component to half-storey home maintenance.
 It is important to remove all of the snow, not just the easy to reach sections, because the upper snow will still melt and freeze at the bottom.
 If you feel that it’s difficult or dangerous for you to do so yourself, please hire a professional service to do it for you.
-If an ice dam does form, the only safe way to remove it that doesn’t risk damaging the shingles is through the use of high-temperature steam provided by a professional.

 Thankfully, Above All Roofing and Insulation in Winnipeg offers all of the services mentioned above, so you can stay safe indoors while your home is kept warm and dry by the professionals working outside.